- Nov. 18

 - Jan.
 28

 Budget season has arrived in San Diego.
-The City Council kicked off the six-month-long process Wednesday with a call for an investment in neighborhoods south of Interstate 8.
+The City Council kicked off the six-month-long process Wednesday with a call for investment in neighborhoods south of Interstate 8.

 - Jan.
 27